TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/mikrotikrouterboard/_index.md

 There are multiple interfaces to configure the gateway parameters.
 This page guides you to connect it to {{% tts %}} using a web browser or the [MikroTik Mobile App](https://mikrotik.com/mobile_app) for Android/iOS.

+{{< figure src="mikrotik-routerboard-connections.jpg" alt="MikroTik Routerboard wAP LoRa8 kit connections" class="float" >}}

 ## Physical Connections

 The MikroTik Routerboard wAP LoRa8 kit comes with a PoE adapter.
-The following image shows the proper connections to the device.
+The image on the right shows the proper connections to the device.

-{{< figure src="mikrotik-routerboard-connections.jpg" alt="MikroTik Routerboard wAP LoRa8 kit connections" >}}

 ## Prerequisites